learn-co-students/guided-module-one-project-assessment-nyc-web-career-042219/README.md

 ## Introduction

+This is a turn based fighting game with your favorite superheroes.
+Win 5 battle to finish this game.
+Please follow the Prerequisites and installing below to get the required tools to run this progarm.
+Once everything is prepare you can run this game just by typing ruby ./bin/run.rb

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.